 Column 1 Column 2

-All development within or adjoining a Table 5.1.1
+All development completely or partly Table 5.1.1

-declared fish habitat area

-All development within a declared fish Table 5.1.2
+within a declared fish habitat area

-habitat area

-Table 5.1.1: All development within or adjoining a declared fish habitat area
+Table 5.1.1: All development completely or partly within a declared fish habitat area

-Performance outcomes Acceptable outcomes PO1 There is a demonstrated right to propose development in or adjoining the declared fish habitat area .
-Editor's note: Further guidance on rights in the context of fisheries resources and fish habitats is provided in the policy provisions of Management of declared fish habitat areas (FHMOP 002) Department of Primary Industries and Fisheries, 2008.
+Performance outcomes Acceptable outcomes PO1 There is a demonstrated right to propose development in the declared fish habitat area .
+Editor's note: Further guidance on rights in the context of fisheries resources and fish habitats is provided in the policy provisions of Management of declared fish habitat areas (FHMOP oo2) Department of Primary Industries and Fisheries, 2008.
 AO1.1 Development is for public infrastructure that has no alternative viable route that does not require works on tidal land or fish habitats.
 OR AO1.2 Works are for a legitimate public health or safety issue and the applicant is an entity or acting on behalf of an entity.
-OR AO1.3 The following can be demonstrated: tenure is held for the land directly abutting the declared fish habitat area tenure has been granted over the area of work or a resource entitlement or resource allocation has been granted for the resource being developed.
-PO2 Development adjoining a declared fish habitat area has regard to the habitat values of each declared fish habitat area .
-AO2.1 Adjoining development is located, designed and constructed to minimise impacts on the habitat values of the declared fish habitat area.
-Editor's note: The listed habitat values for each declared fish habitat area can be found in the relevant Fish habitat area summary available from the Department of National Parks, Recreation, Sport and Racing website.
-AND AO2.2 Adjoining development is located, designed, constructed and timed to minimise impacts on community use of the declared fish habitat area and adjoining fish habitats, particularly for fishing.
-AND

-Performance outcomes Acceptable outcomes AO2.3 A buffer between the adjoining development and the declared fish habitat area is provided and has a minimum width of 100 metres from the boundary of the declared fish habitat area.
-Editor's note: Guidelines to assist with determining the appropriate buffer widths: Fisheries guidelines for fish habitat buffer zones (FHG 003), Queensland Fisheries Service, 2000 Queensland wetland buffer planning guideline, Department of Environment and Resource Management, 2011.
-OR AO2.4 Development is undertaken for one of the following purposes: restoring the fish habitat or natural processes managing fisheries resources or fish habitat researching, including monitoring or educating ensuring public health or safety providing public infrastructure to facilitate fishing providing subterranean public infrastructure if the surface of the area can be restored, after the completion of the works or activity, to its condition before the performance of the works or activity constructing a temporary structure maintaining a structure that was constructed before the area was declared to be a fish habitat area maintaining a structure, other than a structure mentioned in paragraph (8), that has been lawfully constructed if he land is in a management B area - constructing a permanent structure on tidal land or within the management area.
-Editor's note: A resource allocation authority is required under the Fisheries Act 1994 before development can proceed.
+OR AO1.3 The following can be demonstrated: (1) tenure is held for the land directly abutting the declared fish habitat area (2) tenure has been granted over the area of work or a resource entitlement or resource allocation has been granted for the resource being developed.
+PO2 Development is only undertaken for a prescribed purpose in a declared fish habitat area and , does not significantly impact on the natural condition of fish habitat and natural processes of the area.
+Editor's note: Further guidance on prescribed development purposes in a declared fish habitat area is provided in the policyprovisions of Managementof declaredfish habitat areas (FHMOP 002) Department of Primary Industries and Fisheries, 2008.
+AO2.1 Development is for one of the following purposes: restoring the fish habitat or natural processes managing fisheries resources or fish habitat researching, including monitoring or educating ensuring public health or safety providing public infrastructure to facilitate fishing providing subterranean public infrastructure if the surface of the area can be restored, after the completion of the works or activity, to its condition before the performance of the works or activity constructing a temporary structure maintaining a structure that was constructed before the area was declared to be a fish habitat area maintaining a structure, other than a structure mentioned in paragraph